 Chemical peels remove damaged outer layers of skin to make skin smoother, reduce scarring and remove blemishes.
-Ranging from mild to strong, there are three types of chemical peels: alpha hydroxy acid (AHA), trichloroacetic acid (TCA) and phenol.
 The strength of each peel is tailored to the patient.
-Peels can be combined with other procedures, such as facelifts, for additional improvement to skin.
-Chemical peels may be covered by insurance if they are performed for medical rather than cosmetic reasons.
+Peels can be combined with other procedures for additional improvement to skin.

 Chemical Peel Procedure

 During a TCA or phenol peel, the skin is cleansed and the solution is applied, which may cause a brief stinging sensation.
 Petroleum jelly or a waterproof adhesive tape may be put on the skin following a phenol peel.
 During an AHA peel, the skin is cleansed and the solution applied; there is no need for post-peel ointment or covering.